Need to talk? Call 1800 882 436.

 • you’ve had a low-risk pregnancy and are healthy

-• you’ve reached 37 weeks gestation
+• you’ve reached 37 weeks of pregnancy

 • you’re not excessively overweight — this is so the hospital staff can easily move you out of the water in an emergency